bkiefer/vonda/ReadMe.md

 ## Documentation

 Detailed user documentation can be found in the doc folder of the project.
+It contains a step-by-step guide how to build your first small conversational agent with VOnDA. the [vonda-chatcat](https://github.com/bkiefer/vonda-chatcat) project contains the agent described in this guide, if you don't want to create it by hand

 ## Version information